lukasbrunner/etccdi_internal_variability/README.md

 indices, and introduces the *Variability Atlas* as a tool for exploring this effect interactively.

+This document was created by a Claude Coding agent.

 Shiny app: https://019bbc84-e87b-2fef-8974-9e37125a2551.share.connect.posit.cloud/

 ## The three layers of the Variability Atlas